 I love Elon Academy!
 It is a great opportunity for ABSS students and their families.
 One of my favorite days is when students find out if they have been accepted into the program.

-Since 2019, I have served as the District High School Level Media Lead.
-I get to work with Mrs. Ysteboe at Western Middle and Mrs. Nebrig at Highland Elementary to help facilitate district level PD for Librarians.
+From 2019-2021 I served as the District High School Level Media Lead.
+I worked with Mrs. Ysteboe at Western Middle and Mrs. Nebrig at Highland Elementary to help facilitate district level PD for Librarians.

 All Media and Technology contacts work to provide access to reliable resources.
 We have a good group who are willing to help each other and share resources.